Hot Caponata Vinaigrette Dressing

 Aubergine is marmite.

 Well no, not actual aubergine marmite (though...hmm....) but aubergine really is the marmite of the food world.
-The amount of people that loathe it, and the amount that adore it, seems to be about equal amongst my friends and, to be honest, given how I have had it cooked in this country, I can see exactly …
+The amount of people that loathe it, and the amount that adore it, seems to be about equal amongst my friends and, to be honest, given how I have had it cooked in this country, I can …